-November 2021, Chris Neto and Tim Albright visited Innovation House, the UK's largest multi-brand experience centre, to host their ‘Can You Hear Me Now?’ personal branding seminar.
+November 2021, Chris Neto and Tim Albright visited Innovation House, the UK's largest multi-brand experience center, to host their ‘Can You Hear Me Now?’ personal branding seminar.
 The seminar covered topics around how to promote yourself online and generate your very own competitive edge.
-A beginner’s guide to becoming an AV influencer if you will.
+A beginner’s guide to becoming an AV influencer, if you will.
 Chris and Tim are passionate about helping others to better evangelize their AV message by blending social media, industry expertise and technology while adding a humorous personal touch.

 Just look around any AV industry event and count how many people are greeting each other with warm embraces, smiles and general happiness to see each other.
 These professional friendships could have been formed at industry events, which are an important part of networking in the AV industry, or they could be from joining the online AV Tweeps community.

 Building your personal branding can also help people recognize you at an event and help you appear more approachable, as your online connections already feel as if they know you.
 Regardless of where these bonds were formed, many professional relationships are maintained and built further online.

 One easy way to build your online network is to ask people where you can find them online, after meeting them.
 Don’t be afraid to ask which channel they use and how you can find them, they will offer up their chosen social channel and what their user tag/display name/social handle is.
 People may go by a maiden name online or they may have a different handle entirely.
 This also saves you a lot of embarrassment, stopping you from accidentally finding their secret Peter Andre fan account, instead of their professional personal account.

 Your personal brand is essentially what you’re known for.
 By leveraging social media, you can use your personal brand to be recognised in your industry and become an AV influencer.